Financial-Times/ft-poller/README.md

     p.stop()

-Sometimes you don't want to wait the refreshInterval to have your data populated, so passing _initialRequest: true_ will fire the first request as soon as the object is created, and then afterwards, at every refresh interval.
+Sometimes you don't want to wait the _refreshInterval_ to have your data populated, so passing _initialRequest: true_ will fire the first request as soon as the object is created, and then afterwards, at every refresh interval.

     p.start({ initialRefresh: true });

+### Events

+Given the asynchronous nature of this library, events might provide a simple interface to attach other async code to.

+#### Ok

+This fires each time the polling mechanism has successfully received a repsonse from it's source.
+Eg,

+    var p = new Poller({ url: 'http://example.com/123' })

+    p.on('ok', function (response, latency) {
+        // ...
+    })

+#### Error

+This fires each time the polling mechanism fails, passing the error as an argument.
+Eg,

+    p.on('error', function (response) {
+        // ...
+    })